JohnSnowLabs/johnsnowlabs/docs/_posts/bunyamin-polat/2024-01-31-snomed_procedures_measurements_resolver_pipeline_en.md

 val result = ner_pipeline.annotate("""Based on the severity of her abdominal examination and the persistence of her symptoms,
-            it has been determined that she requires a laparoscopic jejunectomy, possible appendectomy, and cholecystectomy.
-Laboratory values indicate a white blood cell count of 15.3, hemoglobin level of 12.8, and normal platelet count.
+            it has been determined that she requires a laparoscopic jejunectomy, possible appendectomy, and cholecystectomy.Laboratory values indicate a white blood cell count of 15.3, hemoglobin level of 12.8, and normal platelet count.
 Alkaline phosphatase is elevated at 184, while liver function tests are otherwise normal.
 Electrolyte levels are within the normal range.
-            Glucose levels are at 134, and creatinine is 0.7.""")
+            Glucose levels are at 134, BUN is 4, and creatinine is 0.7.""")

 ```
 </div>